Do I need to pay additional buy-to-let stamp duty?

 For this refund to apply, you’ll need to sell your original property within three years – to the day.
 If you sell even just one day after the three-year limit, you won’t be eligible.

-You can reclaim stamp duty on your second home through HMRC.
-It will ask you for information about both properties and the amount you are claiming for.
-If all goes ok, you should get your refund in around 15 working days.
-Your mortgage broker can take you through this process.
+It will ask you for information about both properties and the amount you are claiming.
+If all goes well, you should receive your refund in around 15 working days.
+Your mortgage broker can guide you through this process.

 If you found this article helpful you might also find our articles on consent to let mortgages and stamp duty on shares informative, too.